Wiredcraft/test-mobile/QR-generator/README.md

 ### Server

-Before you begin ，make sure your macOS version number is greater than 10.12.
+Before runing the server ，make sure your macOS version number is greater than 10.12.

 - `cd QRGeneratorAPISwift`
 - `swift build`